Part IV · The Civilizational Scale · How should civilizations evolve?

 Wisdom does not scale: intelligence can expand without limit, but wisdom can only grow within an individual.

-This means the Age of Intelligence produces a profound paradox: the supply of intelligence is exploding while the supply of wisdom grows at near-zero rate.
+This means the Age of Intelligence produces a profound paradox (): the supply of intelligence is exploding while the supply of wisdom grows at near-zero rate.
 The scissors gap between intelligence and wisdom will continue to widen.
 In this context, The Tao of Lucidity’s “Lucidity” (E1) and “Agency” (E3) acquire new urgency: lucidity means maintaining the ability to discern “what truly matters” in an environment of information and intelligence surplus; agency means refusing to be defined by the dimensions intelligence can optimize (efficiency, output, metrics) and instead cherishing what can only grow within finite experience: love (AF5), friendship, reverence (AF15) for beauty, courage in the face of uncertainty.

 What the Age of Intelligence most needs is precisely what intelligence cannot provide.
 This is a reminder of human responsibility, not a critique of AI.
-This argument has a striking corollary at the civilizational scale: T6 (Civilizational Silence Theorem) in Chapter §XIV shows that civilizations evolving along the lucidity gradient become progressively quieter; the non-scalability of wisdom is not merely an individual predicament but a fork in civilizational destiny.
+This argument has a striking corollary at the civilizational scale: T6 (Civilizational Silence Theorem) in Chapter §XV shows that civilizations evolving along the lucidity gradient become progressively quieter; the non-scalability of wisdom is not merely an individual predicament but a fork in civilizational destiny.

 If wisdom cannot be externalized, then beings (D7) who possess wisdom bear responsibilities that cannot be delegated: moral judgment cannot be outsourced.